Sunday, November 26, 2023

 V

 Velarde & Associates Productions - Producer Mariano “Mike” Z. Velarde.
-Made the late-era bomba film Roulette (1972).
+Made the late-era bomba film Roulette (1972) and Gerry de Leon's Lilet (1972).

 Vera Cruz